mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Spending Edge can do the following, players choice:

-- Push the Limit: Roll an additional Effect Dice and add it to your Total and Effect Dice
-- Blitz!: Spend 1 Edge and get your Edge Rating in Bonus Edge to spend on this test.
+- Blitz!: Spend 1 Edge and get your Edge Rating in Bonus Effect to spend on this test.
 - Seize the Initiative: Jump to the top of the initiative order.
 A character cannot both Blitz and Seize the Initiative in the same combat round.
 - Dead Man’s Trigger: When reduced to 0 Physical Health or about to die, you immediately regain half your Physical Health.
 This can only be used once per Breather or Long Rest (5 minutes / 6 hours).
 - Close Call: Either negate the effects of one glitch or turn a critical glitch into a glitch.